 Concerning this issue, we love what Dave Ramsey advised a wife.
 She said that she felt sick over the spending disagreements she and her husband were having.
 He told her to talk with her husband and state:

 “We’re going to sit down, and we’re going to lay everything out on the table.
 Everybody’s going to know everything.
 You smelled sickness because there’s sickness.
 This is not devastating to your young marriage.
 It’s not the end of the world in your young marriage, but if it goes untreated, it is the DNA of serious problems later.
 You’ve got the germ in there in your relationship.
 It’s got to be stamped out.”

 That’s a great start.
 But to go even deeper, here’s a link to a Dave Ramsey You Tube video that we HIGHLY recommend you watch.
 It’s insightful and powerful:

 Additionally, below is a link to an article, posted on Dave Ramsey’s web site, that we also recommend you read.
 Plus, you’ll find, within the article, another video you can choose to watch.
 It’s from The Rachel Cruz show.
 And it’s titled, “Money and Relationships: It’s NOT Complicated.”
 It seems like money and relationships is complicated to us.
 But read the article, watch the video, and see what you think:

-Here is a link to a past Marriage Insight to help you with additional specifics:
+To give you even more money tips, here is a link to a past Marriage Insight to help you with additional specifics: